 \begin{thm} Let $A=A_1 \cup A_2$ be a complex assertion, where $A_1$ and $A_2$ are simple assertions.
 Let $\S_1$ and $\S_2$ be the optimal predictive random sets for $A_1$ and $A_2$, respectively, as in Theorem~\ref{thm:optimal.simple}.
 For any predictive random set $\T$, there exists an $\S$, whose focal elements are intersections of the focal elements of $\S_1$ and $\S_2$, such that $\S$ is at least as efficient as $\T$ with respect to $A$. \end{thm}

 \begin{proof} See Appendix~\ref{proof:intersection}. \end{proof}

 This result simplifies the search for optimal predictive random sets with respect to a complex assertion.
 It does not completely resolve the problem, however, since there are many choices of predictive random sets with intersection focal elements.
 In the normal mean problem, for example, the focal elements for the optimal predictive random sets with respect to $A_1$ and $A_2$ are one-sided intervals.
-Therefore, the focal elements of the optimal predictive random set for $A=A_1 \cup A_2$ must be nested intervals, but it is not clear if the intervals should be symmetric or asymmetric.
+Therefore, the focal elements of the optimal predictive random set for $A=A_1 \cup A_2$ must be nested intervals, but should the intervals be symmetric or asymmetric?
 See Section~\ref{SS:towards}.